-This technical change request aligns the 2025 and 2026 Proposed Budget with the adopted 2023-2028 MPD Financial Plan.
-It also includes two adjustments the start of planned operations and maintenance expenses related to two proposed capital program reductions.
+This technical change request aligns the 2025 Adopted and 2026 Endorsed budgets with the adopted 2023-2028 MPD Financial Plan.
+It also includes two adjustments the start of planned operations and maintenance expenses related to two capital program reductions.

 Bargained Annual Wage and Market Wage Increases to Base Budget - Local 77